colindouglas/plex-now-playing/README.md

 Simple script to get the "Now playing" data from a local Plex server.

-Initially written in R. Currently being rewritten in Python as an exercise.
+Originally written in R. Rewritten in Python as an exercise.
+Both work well enough.

 Plays well with [conky](https://github.com/brndnmtthws/conky)!